latchkey kids latchkey kids age limits

 latchkey children anniversary sticker

-Age Restrictions For Latchkey Kids
+Legal Age Restrictions For Latchkey Kids

 The National SAFEKIDS Campaign recommends that no child under the age of 12 be left at home alone.